-The Preprofessional Health Academic Program located at the Department of Physics office will direct the student to a preprofessional advisor to receive program information and individual counseling about meeting the requirements for admission to professional schools.
-The program requires that students register by downloading and completing an application available at the program website.
+The Pre-Professional Health Academic Program will direct the student to a pre-professional advisor to receive program information and individual counseling about meeting the requirements for admission to professional schools.
+The program requires that students meet with academic pre-health advisors frequently throughout their college training.
 The program offers a letter service that organizes the student's individual letters of recommendation as a package sent to professional schools.

 The required courses for the various professional fields do not comprise a major, therefore the student is free to select any major.
-Accordingly, in addition to the preprofessional advisor, each student must also select a major advisor on the same basis as do all other students at the university.
+Accordingly, in addition to the pre-professional advisor, each student is assigned an academic advisor in their major as do all other students at the university.
 Admission to professional schools is highly competitive.
 Consequently, the major selected should be one representing an alternate career objective satisfactory to the student.

 Students intending to enter the health professions should plan on completing a baccalaureate degree with an appropriate academic major.
 Many students major in biological sciences (any option), biochemistry or health sciences (pre-doctoral option B3), but majors in the social sciences and the humanities are acceptable to professional schools, provided the specified courses in science have been completed.